abadid/cmsc424-spring2019/project2/README.md

 - The -v flag will print out more information, including the correct and submitted answers etc.

 ### Submission Instructions
-- Submit your answers to Q1 in `queries.py`
+- Submit your answers to Q1 and Q2 in `queries.py`
-- Submit your answers to Q2, Q3 in `answers.txt`
+- Submit your answers to Q3 via the quiz on ELMS
 - Submit your answer to Q4 in `trigger.sql`

 <br />

 **Q1 (5pt)**.
-[Outer Join] Write a query that uses an outer join to list all the customers who did not take a flight on August 3, 2016.
+Write a query that uses an outer join to list all the customers who did not take a flight on August 3, 2016.
 [Output Column: `customerid`]

 **Q2 (5pt)**.
-[Outer Join]  Write a query to find the percentage participation of Southwest Airlines in each airport, relative to the other airlines.
+Write a query to find the percentage participation of Southwest Airlines in each airport, relative to the other airlines.
 One instance of participation in an airport is defined as a flight (EX.
 SW123) having a source or dest of that airport.
 If SW123 leaves LAX and arrives in JFK, that adds 1 to Southwest's count for each airport.
 This means that if SW has 1 in LAX, AA has 2 in LAX, DL has 3 in LAX, and UA has 4 in LAX, the query returns:

 | airport | participation |
 | :---: | :---: |